msg-systems/WPF-GUI-Localizer/README.md

 1. ```GuiTranslator``` - is used in order to update Texts in the GUI, for example when altering texts using this library.
 If the application is using the file-based approach as translation technology (see FileLiteralProvider), the GuiTranslator is used in order to update the views using the translations from the translation dictionary file.
 1. ```LocalizationUtils``` - contains the core functionality of this library.
 It uses the attached property ```isActive``` (LocalizationProperties) in order to activate or deactivate the translation feature for the GUI.
 If the translation feature is activated, it loads the translation dialogue when clicking on any of the specified GUI-Elements.
 If changes are made, it sends the changes of the texts to the LiteralProvider, and reloads the GUI-Texts using the ```GuiTranslator```.

-<a id="prerequisites"></a>
-### Prerequisites
-The .NET Framework version 4.7.2 aswell as Excel have to be installed.

-Then WPF-App-Internationalization-Library and Json.NET NuGet packages can be added to your project.

 <a id="architecture"></a>
 ### Rough Architecture